JustManty/Pong/README.md

 *Hint: Following the ball with a paddle is easy, but it makes the opponent impossible to beat.
 You might want to make the AI less than perfect somehow.*
 - Add a menu and allow the player to reset the game.
 - Add some basic sounds.
 Play a sound every time the ball collides with something, and every time a player scores.

+[^1]: This description was taken directly from the 20 Games Challenge found at the title link above.